 PowerPoint is a powerful tool that can be used for various purposes, from training employees to creating presentations.
 However, it can be frustrating if your PowerPoint file is deleted or fails to save properly.
-In this article, we'll share six solutions to tell you how to recover deleted PowerPoint files.
+In this article, we'll share five solutions to tell you how to recover deleted PowerPoint files.
 From recovering a file from a backup to using recovery tools, we'll cover everything you need to know!

 - Part 1: Why Are PowerPoint Files Deleted?